isfarbaset/dsan-5400-final-project/README.md

 ## To Test

-From the root directory, run:
+From the root directory, run: pytest -v

-* pytest tests/test_1.py
-* pytest tests/test_app.py

 ## Credits